Scorecard Research Beacon

 'The Secret Agent'

-Set in 1977, the film, directed by Kleber Mendonça Filho, follows a technology expert who flees from a mysterious past and returns to his Brazilian hometown of Recife in search of peace, according to a synopsis.
-"The Secret Agent" is nominated for three Golden Globes, including best motion picture (drama).
-Star Wagner Moura also earned a nod for best actor in a motion picture (drama).
+Set in 1977, "The Secret Agent," directed by Kleber Mendonça Filho, follows a technology expert who flees from a mysterious past and returns to his Brazilian hometown of Recife in search of peace, according to a synopsis.